 - Gibraltar: at the mouth of the Mediterranean, this is often a stop-off point for yachts to pick up supplies after crossing the Atlantic;

 - Nice and Monte Carlo in the South of France for the Mediterranean;

 Many yachts spend the Northern Hemisphere Summer (June-August) sailing around the Mediterranean, then cross the Atlantic Ocean (which can take around six weeks) for the Caribbean where they island hop between September and April.
 Many also head to the Southern Hemisphere Summer (December-February) and enjoy summer and many yacht races there.

 There can be long distances involved with sailing and some owners prefer not to do the hard yards of sailing between countries but prefer to spend their time anchored up in the company of family and friends or day-hopping along different coastlines.
 For those gruelling trips between continents that make up a large part of the circumnavigation more help is required – and this is where you come in.
 You can sail the yacht to its destination.

 Yachts range in size and some of the larger yachts can take many people.
 These larger yachts require crew to help the yacht function and the number of crew required will depend on the size of the yacht.
-Positions can range from the Captain, deckhand, mates and engineers to crew looking after the guests, ie. chef, steward, bartender, etc. to crew providing activities such as a dive instructor, fitness instructor or masseuse.
+Positions can range from the Captain, deckhand, mates and engineers to crew looking after the guests, ie. chef (if in need of some fast and fabulous meals check out our ebook Travellers Fare, Fast and Fabulous Meals for Travellers), steward, bartender, etc. to crew providing activities such as a dive instructor, fitness instructor or masseuse.
 These yachts are often moored in spectacular harbours such as Monte Carlo.